-Jeffrey’s main research interests are food prices and restaurant menu labeling.
+Jeffrey’s main research interests are food prices and farm-to-retail food price spreads.
 He has estimated the costs of fruits and vegetables to meet Federal dietary recommendations.
-Jeffrey has also helped to illustrate the variety of fruits and vegetables that households can afford to buy with a limited budget.
+Jeffrey has also helped to illustrate the variety of fruits and vegetables households can afford to buy with a limited budget.

-As large chain restaurants will soon be required to post calorie information at the point of sale, Jeffrey has investigated how this will affect consumers.
-His research shows that even knowledgeable consumers stand to learn a lot of new information with calorie disclosures.
-He is currently investigating whether menu labeling will also prompt restaurants to adapt their menus by actions such as replacing higher-calorie menu items with lower-calorie options.
+Previous research by Jeffrey investigated menu labeling.
+As large chain restaurants are now required to post calorie information at the point of sale, Jeffrey investigated how this would affect consumers.
+His research showed even knowledgeable consumers could learn a lot of new information with calorie disclosures.
+He investigated whether menu labeling would also prompt restaurants to adapt their menus by actions such as replacing higher-calorie menu items with lower-calorie options.

-Jeffrey received his Bachelor’s degree in economics from the University of Maryland in 2002.
-He has also studied advanced econometrics at the Graduate School, USA.
+Jeffrey received his BA in economics from the University of Maryland in 2002.
+He has also studied advanced econometrics at the Graduate School USA.

 Stewart, H., Hyman, J., Dong, D., & Carlson, A. (2021).
 The more that households prioritise healthy eating, the better they can afford to consume a sufficient quantity and variety of fruits and vegetables, Public Health Nutrition, 24(7), 1841–1850.